8 Heart Attack Symptoms Every Woman Needs to Know

 Fatigue and sleep problems

-- One study of 515 women who had had a heart attack found that 70.7% reported fatigue more than one month before the event.
+One study from the American Heart Association looked at 515 women who had had a heart attack, and found that 70.7% reported fatigue more than one month before the event.

 Other vague, but possibly life-threatening signs of a heart attack are flu-like symptoms that can also include tiredness.

-"If you feel like you just cannot do what you can normally do in a given day, you should consider that it's your heart," says Suzanne Steinbaum, DO, director of women and heart disease at Lenox Hill Hospital in New York City.
+"If you feel like you just cannot do what you can normally do in a given day, you should consider that it's your heart," Suzanne Steinbaum, DO, director of women and heart disease at Lenox Hill Hospital in New York City, tells Health.
 "This is one of the most common complaints in women."

 Rosie O'Donnell reported feeling "clammy" when she was experiencing her heart attack and, among women, this isn't unusual.